amightyo/BestHPCCoAWS/README.md

 # BestHPCCoAWS
-Scripts for configuring and deploying an HPCC on AWS that is high well.
+Scripts for configuring and deploying an HPCC on AWS that executes fast.

+On 2015/02/19 added the document, SetupBestHPCCoAWS.pdf, which describes in detail how to setup the HPCC System on AWS.

 Detailed documentation still needs to be written.
 But, the following is a list of steps to deploy a high performing HPCC cluster on AWS